MooersLab/latextips/README.md

 In my experience, it is faster to assemble a slideshow in beamer than in PowerPoint because I can let LaTeX handle the positioning of figures and text.
 This reduces the tedious use of the computer mouse to resize and position images, titles, and text boxes.

-### code listings
+### Code listings in beamer
 Code listings in beamer were tricky to do well in beamer slides because the minted environments cannot be used, but once you figure it out, you can use the beamer slide as a template.
 An example slideshow with code listings is found [here](https://github.com/MooersLab/slideshowTemplateLaTeX).

-### notes
+### Notes for each slide

 Each slide is in a frame environment in a beamer tex file.
 You can put whatever you want outside the frame environments.
-I add the note environment for recording notes.
+I add the note environment for writing out the text of my talk.
+This note environment can accommodate math expressions.
-These notes can be printed out with the slides for handouts.
+These notes can be printed out with the slides scaled down for handouts.

 ### Outline of the talk